daedroza/daedroza.github.io/_posts/2016-06-29-stable-cm-builds.markdown

 Hello, this is a 14-days/monthly buildbot for fusion3 devices.
 Remember, they are made from last-known stable configuration to me.
 Additionally, I have done some cherry-picks, including rotation sensor fix.
-I assume that you have already all the stuff from the xda-thread corresponding to this and only then head over to downloads!
+I assume that you have already read all the stuff from the xda-thread corresponding to this and only then head over to downloads!
 {% highlight bash %}
 From fusion3-common